 The US took care of business at home, going 5-0-0 against their opponents in the Hex, outscoring them by a combined score of 8-0.
 A draw at Estadio Azteca in March set the Americans off in the right direction in their road fixtures after a loss to open the Hex at Honduras.
 Wins in Jamaica and Panama propelled them to the top spot in CONCACAF, and sealed a World Cup berth before they took the field for their final two matches.

 The US will be making their 10th World Cup appearance in 2014, and seventh consecutive.
 Since 1990, they have alternated being eliminated in the group phase and making it into the knockout phase, with their best finish (in the modern era) coming in 2002 at South Korea/Japan, when they topped archrival Mexico in the round of 16 to make it to the quarterfinals.
 If the trend continues, the US might be looking at an early exit in Brazil.
 Then again, the pattern has to break sometime.

 Klinsmann has made a concerted effort to feature MLS talent on his roster.
 In the US' recent international friendlies, Sean Johnson (Chicago), Bill Hamid (D.C.
-United), Chris Wondolowski (San Jose), Omar Gonzalez (LA Galaxy) and Seattle duo Brad Evans and Eddie Johnson were all part of the Stars and Stripes.
+United), Chris Wondolowski (San Jose), Omar Gonzalez (LA Galaxy), Brad Evans (Seattle) and Eddie Johnson (D.C.) were all part of the Stars and Stripes.
 In World Cup qualifying, the US included MLSers Kyle Beckerman and Nick Rimando (RSL), Landon Donovan (LA), Clint Dempsey (Seattle), Graham Zusi and Matt Besler (Sporting KC).
-Many others including Clint Dempsey, Bradley, Howard and Altidore got their start on home soil.
+Many others, including Howard, Altidore, Geoff Cameron and Brad Guzan, got their start on home soil.